Resident Research (PRIME)

 Emory internal medicine residents are actively engaged in research and scholarly projects throughout their time with the program.
 Each year, residents publish in some of the most prestigious journals across the full spectrum of internal medicine.
 Additionally, Emory maintains an impressive presence at local, regional, and national conferences both in general internal medicine and medical subspecialties.

 Enroll today!
-If you’re an Emory Internal Medicine resident, contact Jeff Hedley and we’ll get you signed up!
+If you’re an Emory Internal Medicine resident, contact Andrew McCue and we’ll get you signed up!